devxpod/GDC/docs/bitwarden/readme.md

 Now type [company]_aws_assume_role and hit enter.
 In a few moments you should see that your credentials will expire in 12 hours.

-**_Note: Sometimes the aws_assume_role will fail with message about invalid MFA token, just retry a few times waiting 5 or so seconds between each try.
+**_Note: Sometimes the [company]_aws_assume_role will fail with message about invalid MFA token, just retry a few times waiting 5 or so seconds between each try.
 I think this is due to some kind of clock skew issue for the MFA token generation._**

-**_Note: The role being assumed must be set to have a 12-hour expiration otherwise the assume role script will fail_**
+**_Note: The role being assumed must be set to have a 12-hour expiration otherwise the assume role script will fail._**

 After you have assumed the role you can now execute other SSM / AWS commands or use any of your other aliases or aws cli commands.